lindleyw/autonav/readme.txt

 post or page.
 Merely invoking [autonav] in a post or page, although that can cause a gallery to be displayed, does not set a featured image.

-= How do I use the addons? =

-In your AutoNav plugin's directory you should find a file, addons.zip which contains several add-on plugins in a subdirectory.
-Move only the files you wish to use, into the same directory as the autonav-wl.php file itself.
-Then enable whichever addons you wish.

 = How do I use excerpts with pages and posts? =